-After you’ve finished enjoying the epic views and made your way back down to the park, I would definitely recommend exploring the beautiful planned gardens at the bottom.
+After you’ve finished enjoying the epic views and made your way back down to the park, I would definitely recommend exploring the beautifully planned gardens at the bottom.

 You’ll find a small pond with two pretty cascade waterfalls surrounding the tower that many ducks call home.

 Also, in the gardens are pathways which will take you over scenic bridges, passed tiered banks with wildflowers and some topiary to enjoy.
 There are benches on the grounds where you can sit back and relax with the view.

 Don’t forget to check out the commemorative plaques that can be found on the bottom of the tower.
-These mention both Queen Victoria who reigned at the time and Marquess of Dufferin & Ava who laid the foundation stone.
+This mentions both Queen Victoria who reigned at the time and Marquess of Dufferin & Ava who laid the foundation stone.

 A top tip for avid photographers; if you cross over the pond, this is the spot where you can take the money shot of the tower and the waterfall within the park.